Judges' Filing Preferences

 * Minimum 12-point type for caption, text, and footnotes.

-* Only page numbers and document identification footers may appear in margins or in smaller than 12-point type.
+* Only page numbers and document identification footers may appear in margins or smaller than 12-point type.

 * Double space text except in indented quotations and footnotes.